humbertohp-aidev/f1-race-analytics/README.md

 ## 📫 Contact
 This project is part of my portfolio as a data scientist and data analyst with an interest in working the world of professional sports (F1, Football, etc.).
-You may contact me by [LinkedIn](https://www.linkedin.com/in/tuusuario) or see more on my profile.
+You may contact me by [LinkedIn](https://www.linkedin.com/in/humbertohp-aidev) or see more on my profile.

 ---

-**Repositorio in constant developing 🚧** – new races will be added after each relevant GP.
+**Repository in constant developing 🚧** – new races will be added after each relevant GP.